karthikziffer/karthikziffer.github.io/_posts/2026-07-12-hallucination-detection-without-LLM.md

 tags: [agentic ai, prompt engineering]
 ---

-Hallucination detection works at two levels: semantic and factual.
-Which one you need depends on the document.
-A software version number rarely contradicts itself, so a factual check is enough there.
-A support log is trickier: a listed 25% discount might only apply in summer, and catching that kind of contradiction takes semantic understanding, not just fact-checking.
-Most real systems need both.
-This post covers a non-LLM factual technique: breaking text down into facts and checking them against the source, instead of asking a model to judge its own answer.
+Hallucination detection happens at two levels: semantic and factual.
+A software version number rarely contradicts itself, so a factual check is enough.
+A support log is trickier, since a discount might only apply in summer, and catching that takes semantic understanding too.
+Most systems need both.
+This post covers a non-LLM factual technique: breaking text into facts and checking them against the source.

 ---